 Members and hotel guests.

 If you would like to bring a guest in to play, you may only do so, in line with the Club Rules.
-All guests participating in an ‘Activity’, are required to purchase a Guest Pass from Members’ Reception.
+All guests participating in an ‘Activity’, are required to purchase a Guest Pass from Members’ Reception and must be accompanied by the member.
 Failure to do so may lead to termination of membership.

 Will access to the padel and pickleball courts be included in my membership fee? arrow-down